Skip to content

 1. Inheritance enables us to create new classes based on existing ones.
 We can modify or extend these classes to add new functionalities.

-2. Polymorphism occurs when there is an inheritance between classes in Java.
-It allows us to have different implementations of methods in inherited classes.
+2. Polymorphism occurs when classes in Java inherit.
+It allows us to implement methods differently in inherited classes.

-3. Inheritance is applicable to classes, while polymorphism is applicable to methods.
+3. Inheritance applies to classes, while polymorphism applies to methods.

 4. By using inheritance and polymorphism, we can achieve code reusability and maintainability.